Apacher122/DB-Project-1/README-PROJECT2.md

 TODO:
-- Add text attribute to product table for descriptions
+- DONE Add text attribute to product table for descriptions
 - Add array attribute to users' shipped to addresses
 - Create type for addresses